csgoh/processpiper/README.md

   * RUBYRED
   * TEALWATERS
   * SEAFOAMS
-* Diagrams can be saved to PNG or SVG formats
+* Diagrams can be saved to PNG or SVG image formats
+* :new::fire: Diagrams can be exported to .bpmn XML file format

 ## Frontend Application